This Is Not a Burial, It's a Resurrection

-This Is Not a Burial, It's a Resurrection is a 2019 drama film directed by Lemohang Jeremiah Mosese and co-produced by Cait Pansegrouw and Elias Ribeiro.
+This Is Not a Burial, It's a Resurrection is a 2019 drama film written and directed by Lemohang Jeremiah Mosese and co-produced by Cait Pansegrouw and Elias Ribeiro.
 The film stars Mary Twala Mhlongo, with Jerry Mofokeng Wa, Makhaola Ndebele, Tseko Monaheng and Siphiwe Nzima-Ntskhe in supporting roles.

 It was selected as the Lesotho entry for the Academy Award for Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
 It was the first time Lesotho had made a submission in the category.
 The film received positive reviews from critics and was screened at several international film festivals.

 Synopsis

 Mantoa, an 80-year old widow, is preparing for the end by arranging her own funeral and bidding farewell to worldly affairs.
 However, her homeland is being converted into a dam and the residents must be resettled.